jschra/grater_expectations/README.md

 ## Tutorial

 A tutorial is available to help you get started with using Grater Expectations.
 To run it, make sure that your [system is set up](#setting-up-your-system) for running all components.
 Next, [generate a virtual environment](#getting-started) to run the project in.
-Then open the `testing_config.yml` configuration file and enter names for the following parameters (these need to be globally unique, so be creative!):
+Then open the `testing_config.yml` configuration file and enter names for the following parameters (identified by MUST_BE_SET):

+**Global parameters**
+1. account_id
+2. region

+**Project parameters under tutorial** (these need to be globally unique, so be creative!):
 1. store_bucket
 2. site_bucket
 3. data_bucket